nextcloud/app_api/README.md

 - 💁 Resolve an Issue and create a Pull Request (contribute to this project)
 - 🧑‍💻 Develop your own ExApp and share it to world (it will be listed above)

-In closing, we are genuinely excited about the future of the AppEcosystem Project and the potential it holds for transforming the way applications are developed and experienced within Nextcloud.
+In closing, we are genuinely excited about the future of the AppAPI Project and the potential it holds for transforming the way applications are developed and experienced within Nextcloud.

 As we embark on this journey, we extend our warmest invitation to you — developers, thinkers, creators, and